the1lab/1lab/src/Order/Poset.lagda.md

 ```

 An **equivalence of prosets** is an equivalence whose underlying map
-preserves the ordering relation, up to equality.
+both preserves _and_ reflects the order relation.
 This is not the usual
 definition of an equivalence of prosets, which is an equivalence with
 monotone underlying map (and monotone inverse).